firavoyage/blogging/readme.md

   - in solitude where we are least alone
   - worldend: what do you do at the end of the world? are you busy? will you save us?
   - bang dream! it's mygo!!!!!
+  - bocchi the rock
   - frieren: beyond journey's end
-  - bocchi the rock
   - oshi no ko
+  - evangelion
   - tom and jerry classic collection
-  - evangelion
   - reply 1988
   - joker
   - soul
+  - the good the bad and the ugly
 -
   - honkai star rail
   - honkai impact third